Gamera: Guardian of the Universe: Production

 Initially Daiei Film had intended to revive Daimajin, but opted for reviving Gamera after it was determined there was more interest in that property.
 Niisan Takahashi who had written all the Shōwa era Gamera films had written a script early in the development process, but was ultimately rejected due to being strictly "children's entertainment".
 Noriaki Yuasa who had directed several installments of the original Shōwa era films was also briefly considered to return but was passed over for Shusuke Kaneko who had long desired to direct a Kaiju film.
 Kazunori Itō, who had previously collaborated with Kaneko on a segment of the anthology horror film Necronomicon, was chosen to write the screenplay for the film.

-Prior to the actual production, Chiaki and Kazuya (jp) Kazuya, and Yoshikazu Okada (jp) wrote the original scripts for this film.
-Their scripts, especially the one by Konaka brothers which was partially inspired by the 1972 film Daigoro vs. Goliath, was later redeveloped into Gamera the Brave in 2006, Ultraman Tiga in 1996, and Digimon Tamers in 2001.
+Prior to the actual production, Chiaki and Kazuya Konaka, and Yoshikazu Okada wrote two separate original scripts for this film.
+Their scripts, especially the one by Konaka brothers which was partially inspired by the 1972 film Daigoro vs. Goliath, was later reused for Gamera the Brave (2006), Ultraman Tiga (1996), and Digimon Tamers (2001).

 James P. Hogan's Giant series is one of classic science fictions that have presumably influenced the production of the 1995 Gamera film as it had a great impact on both Kaneko and Itō.